ffund/ml-notebooks/notebooks/6-knn-voter-classification-2020-hw.md

 #### 📝 Specific requirements

 From among the features listed above, you should encode all of the features that seem *useful* according to the anaylsis we are about to do, although it is up to you to decide where the (qualitative) threshold for "useful" lies.
+(We will apply feature weighting later, so it should not be very harmful to include not-so-relevant features; you can keep this in mind when deciding what is "useful".)

 However, even if you don't find this many useful features, you must encode at least **eight** features, including: